 Big blue chip companies do not need high yields to entice investors, their products and services are their selling point.
-Most of the time a stock has a high yield since its share price has crashed, or it has a high debt load etc. High dividend yield is a red-flag that a company is in trouble – so stay away.
+Most of the time a stock has a high yield since its share price has crashed, or it has a high debt load etc. A high dividend yield is a red flag that a company is in trouble – so stay away.
 In addition, a high dividend yield stock does not have the room for future growth, or an increase in share price, since it must make its dividend payments to shareholders.

 Lesson 6: Don’t Buy at 52 Week Highs

 Even with blue-chip dividend stocks, you should try to avoid buying at 52 week highs.
 While I’m not a proponent of market timing and invest money when I have it available, I don’t want to overpay for a company either.
 Chasing a high performing stock from the previous year doesn’t necessarily mean it’s going to be a winner the following year!

 You’ll likely lose money if you buy too high.
 So buy quality, and don’t overpay for it.
 If you are really interested in a stock that is trading near its 52 week highs, then be patient.
 Likely you will be able to pick the stock up a few months down the road at a cheaper price.
 Buying more shares of a company means creating more dividend income – it all adds up.

 Lesson 7: Bad News Investing: Profit from Crisis

 The opposite of buying high is to buy low.
 You don’t need to research the balance sheets of various stocks to find a gem, they come right to your doorstep.
 The business news is always looking to make headlines.
 All you have to do is have cash on the sidelines, do a little research, and buy in when a company gets hit with bad news.